aaleta/aaleta.github.io/_pages/resources.md

 * [Reminders Bot](https://github.com/aaleta/bot_tutorial): A simple Telegram bot that sends you reminders at scheduled times.
 I use it to remind my students about deadlines.

-* [Memes Bot](https://github.com/aaleta/bot_computacional): A Telegram bot that sends random memes about Computational Physics.
+* [Memes Bot](https://github.com/aaleta/bot_computacional): A Telegram bot that sends random memes (images) that I use in our Computational Physics class.

 ## Data